wangwb98/EasyDPF/README.md

 2. -add a option to Clean Rescan of the NAS folder (means it will forget all the previous pictures and rescan)- Done, use this as default behavior.
 3. Add a welcome screen to show how to use this app.
 4. add the options to sort pictures by time, by folder.
 Partially done, need to add EXIF time sort.
-5. add keypad_down to delete files(how?), keypad_up to rotate files.
+5. add keypad_down to delete files, - done.
+6. keypad_up to rotate files.

 ## License